-Did you know that you can actually get you a discount into the parks by dressing up?
+Did you know that you can actually get a discount into the parks by dressing up?
 This is one of the most fun ways to save on tickets.
 Two times a year, a group of people will dress as stylishly as they can and come together to visit Disneyland dressed dapper.
 Not only is this fun, but this group also gets a discount on their tickets.
 Learn more on the Dapper Day website.

 Walk in the Park

 Sometimes, getting discount Disneyland tickets can be as simple as a walk in the park!
 If you are able to visit the park in August, you can participate in the 3 mile Walk in the Park event held by the Children’s Hospital of Orange County and the Disneyland Resort.
 Registrees can help a good cause and walk three miles in the parks, earning an entrance discount at the same time.

 These Disneyland ticket discounts used to be very exciting.
 Southern California’s CityPASS for a long time was a great way to save money on your tickets to Disneyland.
 Unfortunately, they no longer offer their multi-attraction pass.
 You can still receive a small discount on Disneyland discount tickets through CityPASS, but they will not be as good of a price as those found in the next section.

 This online ticket seller has made a name for itself for being an excellent provider of discount Disneyland tickets.
 They work tirelessly to find hard-to-find deals on tickets.
 You can buy e-tickets, tickets to show on your mobile device or tickets to print.